 Camden Council provide official methods for making complaints, but they are designed to delay, dither, and eventually destroy your will to live.
-Without knowledge of how to make an effective complaint, it is most likely that you will not ever hear back from Camden’s usual complaint procedure – at least not in any meaningful way.
+Without knowledge of how to make an effective complaint, it is almost certain that you will never hear back from Camden’s usual complaint procedure – at least not in any meaningful way.

-Whilst we have not found any hard and fast way to have a complaint resolved perfectly every time, our approaches are certainly more effective than Camden’s own procedures.
+While there is no hard and fast way to have a complaint resolved every time, the following approaches will certainly have more of an effect than using Camden’s own prescribed complaints procedure, which is almost entirely defunct.

 Step 0: Work out Your Motivation

-Before continuing, it is worth asking yourself what you actually want to gain from making a complaint.
+Before making any complaint, it is worth asking yourself what you actually want to achieve.

 Step 1: Clarify the Complaint(s)